-The chimpanzees here have been habituated by Japanese Researchers for many years and are quite easily found while out on a Chimpanzee Trek with guides.
+Japanese researchers have habituated the chimpanzees here for many years and are pretty easily found while out on a Chimpanzee Trek with guides.

-You can go on Nature Walks and Hikes seeing various primates, birds, and other animals.
+You can take Nature Walks and Hikes to see various primates, birds, and other animals.

 Kalinzu Forest is a 45-minute drive from most lodges in the Mweya Area of Queen Elizabeth Park.

 The Kasyoha – Kitomi Forest is near Queen Elizabeth Park, south of the Kazinga Channel and Lake George.
-The Forest, is a place of discovery – primates, birds, hiking trails, crater lakes, all off of the beaten tourist path, another one of those hidden gems found in the Pearl of Africa.
+A Forest is a place of discovery – primates, birds, hiking trails, crater lakes, all off the beaten tourist path, another one of those hidden gems found in the Pearl of Africa.

-While visiting the forest stay at Nyanzibiri Eco-Community Camp.
-The Camp is located on two crater lakes, has a museum and you can visit a cave that is nearby
+While visiting the forest, stay at Nyanzibiri Eco-Community Camp.
+The Camp is located on two crater lakes, has a museum, and you can see a nearby cave.

-This is another hiking trail off of the beaten path in Uganda taking in waterfalls, crater lakes, primates and birds, forest elephants may be seen at times.
+This is another hiking trail off the beaten path in Uganda, where waterfalls, crater lakes, primates and birds, and forest elephants may sometimes be seen.

-The added plus is that you hiking without the crowds
+The added plus is that you are hiking without the crowds.
+Read more here.

-Queen Elizabeth Park in Uganda is more than a place where to take Game Drives.
-It means getting out of the Vehicle and hitting the Trails in the park.
+Queen Elizabeth Park in Uganda is more than a place to take Game Drives; it means getting out of the Vehicle and hitting the Trails in the park.

-Hiking is often seen as a backpacker’s activity we take it is a step further.
-We specialize in incorporating hikes into midrange and luxury Safaris.
+Hiking is often seen as a backpacker’s activity.
+We take it a step further and specialize in incorporating hikes into midrange and luxury Safaris.

 Queen Elizabeth has many opportunities in and near the park.
 We add more as we discover them or even create new ones.

-Simply let us know that you want to hit the Trails on your Safari in Queen Elizabeth Park and we will do our best to incorporate them into you safari itinerary with us.
+Let us know that you want to hit the Trails on your Safari in Queen Elizabeth Park, and we will do our best to incorporate them into your safari itinerary with us.